graphicore/varla-varfo/explorations/calibrate/index.md

 > the visual angle is therefore about 0.0213 degrees.
 For reading at
 > arm’s length, 1px thus corresponds to about 0.26 mm (1/96 inch).

-With a calibration as established above, it's simple to calculate the implied viewing distance for this screen:
+With calibration as established above, it's simple to calculate the implied viewing distance for this screen:

 `let unitScalePhysical = `<code class="insert insert-unit-scale-physical"></code>`;`